 There is a chill in the air.
-A feeling that things are starting to slow down in anticipation for the winter that is to come.
+A feeling that things are starting to slow down in anticipation of the winter that is to come.
 Leaves are falling, squirrels are busy preparing for winter, and it stays darker longer in the morning.
-Hibernating animals such as ground squirrels, marmots, prairie dogs, dormouse, and hamsters are getting ready for the suppression of their metabolic rate, which is their survival mechanism, for winter.
+Hibernating animals such as ground squirrels, marmots, prairie dogs, dormouse, and hamsters are getting ready to suppress their metabolic rate, which is their survival mechanism, for winter.
 (How do you survive or thrive in the winter?)

-You can Raise Your Concrete Until the Ground is Frozen
+You can Repair Your Concrete Until the Ground is Frozen

-Concrete slabs in a driveway, garage, patio or sidewalk sink due to the compaction of the ground underneath it.
-Our dry weather (in general the last 5 years in Kansas City have been very dry) causes the ground under the concrete ‘shrink’.
-When this happens two things occur: 1) the concrete sinks or 2) there is a ‘void’ under the concrete that will eventually need to be filled or the concrete will give way into the void.
+Concrete slabs in a driveway, garage, patio, or sidewalk sink due to the compaction of the ground underneath it.
+Our dry weather (in general, the last five years in Kansas City have been very dry) causes the ground under the concrete ‘to shrink.’
+When this happens, two things occur 1) the concrete sinks or 2) there is a ‘void’ under the concrete that will eventually need to be filled, or the concrete will give way into the void.

-Foam leveling work can be done until the ground freezes and there is still time to get your driveway lifted before winter!
+Foam leveling work can be done until the ground freezes, and there is still time to lift your driveway before winter!

 Mud jacking with polyurethane foam (foam jacking) is the better way to solve the problem that our Midwestern weather has created.
 Polyurethane foam expands into the cavity of the void, filling all gaps and hardening within minutes.
-The best feature that foam has that the typical water, cement and dirt mud jacking doesn’t have, is it is impervious to the elements!
+The best feature foam has that the typical water, cement, and dirt mud jacking doesn’t have is that it is impervious to the elements!
 Think about it.
-If typical mud jacking uses water, dirt and cement as the filler for the void, what happens when drier weather also dries out the water in the filler?
+If typical mud jacking uses water, dirt, and cement as the filler for the void, what happens when drier weather also dries out the water in the filler?
 The concrete sinks again!
-Foam does not shrink; it is not affected by water, cold or heat.
-You lift it once with foam and you are done!
-30% of the work that Concrete Raising Systems has done in 2013 was first attempted with traditional mudjacking methods.
+Foam does not shrink; it is not affected by water, cold, or heat.
+You lift it once with foam, and you are done!
+30% of Concrete Raising Systems’ work in 2013 was first attempted with traditional mudjacking methods.

 Hibernating animals are getting ready for the long, cold winter.
-Our community is getting ready to settle in for a lot of snow this season (according to the Farmer’s Almanac) but Concrete Raising Systems is still working to get your driveway, garage, sidewalk or concrete patio raised and level before the ground is frozen!
+Our community is getting ready to settle in for a lot of snow this season (according to the Farmer’s Almanac).
+However, Concrete Raising Systems is still working on getting your driveway, garage, sidewalk, or concrete patio raised and level before the ground is frozen!